 Ability: Ability to understand and effectively apply the concepts and practices of a trauma-informed philosophy in performing the work.
 Ability to work within strong professional ethics and rules of confidentiality to provide effective assessment and treatment of a variety of mental health disorders.
 Ability to work with consumers and interdisciplinary teams to develop an effective service plan; ability to write and maintain timely and cogent progress notes, service plans, reports and other professional documents; ability to maintain a strong service orientation; ability to meet minimum client service productivity requirements as may be set by the Agency; ability to organize and execute work effectively under the pressure of time-sensitive deadlines; ability to speak before groups of various sizes; ability to work with grace and good humor under pressure; ability to work cooperatively with other departments; ability to communicate effectively, both orally and in writing and within Sanctuary Model guidelines; ability to establish and maintain harmonious work relationships with co-workers at all levels of the organization, consultants, contractors, community partners, and consumers.

 The Mental Health Specialist must have the ability to quickly assess and respond to concerns related to interpersonal and environmental safety.
-This position works often in the field and must have mobility to effectively provide crisis response in physical environments that may have limited accessibility.
 While performing the essential duties of this position, the employee is regularly required to use office automation including computer and phone system that requires fine manipulation, grasping, typing and reaching.
-The employee may be required to walk over uneven terrain, climb stairs, sit or stand for several hours at a time, depending on environment and need.
+The employee may be required to sit or stand for several hours at a time, depending on environment and need.
 This position may occasionally be required to lift up to twenty (20) pounds, and to kneel, reach, bend or squat while in the office or in the community.
-This position requires the ability to travel in response to crisis calls – the employee should possess a valid driver’s license for vehicle travel between business offices in order to attend required meetings and/or trainings.
+The employee should possess a valid driver’s license for vehicle travel between business offices in order to attend required meetings and/or trainings (a reliable alternate mode of transportation may suffice).
 This employee must be approved to provide transportation for clients using agency vehicles.

-Work is performed in various settings, including office environment, community settings and other agency stakeholder facilities.
+Work is performed in a variety of settings, often in a clinic office environment, but may also be performed in schools, homes, community settings and other agency stakeholder facilities.
 The office environment is typically with moderate stimuli and may often result in exposure to increased sensory experiences.
 Community settings, such as residence, schools, police precincts, respite facilities, hospitals and other public spaces may pose additional risks or discomforts which require safety precautions.
-ACCESS Team is a mobile mental health crisis response team that provides a vast array of preventative and intervention services delivered 24/7 throughout the Tri-County area.
 Universal Precautions and remaining alert to environment are critical to address the potential for violent behavior, safety concerns, biohazards, noise and contaminants.